Meiosis: In life cycles

-Finally, in the haplodiplontic life cycle (with sporic or intermediate meiosis), the living organism alternates between haploid and diploid states.
+In the haplodiplontic life cycle (with sporic or intermediate meiosis), the living organism alternates between haploid and diploid states.
 Consequently, this cycle is also known as the alternation of generations.
 The diploid organism's germ-line cells undergo meiosis to produce spores.
 The spores proliferate by mitosis, growing into a haploid organism.
 The haploid organism's gamete then combines with another haploid organism's gamete, creating the zygote.
-The zygote undergoes repeated mitosis and differentiation to become a diploid organism again.
+The zygote undergoes repeated mitosis and differentiation to produce a new diploid organism.
 The haplodiplontic life cycle can be considered a fusion of the diplontic and haplontic life cycles.

 In plants and animals

 Meiosis occurs in all animals and plants.
-The end result, the production of gametes with half the number of chromosomes as the parent cell, is the same, but the detailed process is different.
+The result, the production of gametes with half the number of chromosomes as the parent cell, is the same, but the detailed process is different.
 In animals, meiosis produces gametes directly.
-In land plants and some algae, there is an alternation of generations such that meiosis in the diploid sporophyte generation produces haploid spores.
-These spores multiply by mitosis, developing into the haploid gametophyte generation, which then gives rise to gametes directly (i.e. without further meiosis).
-In both animals and plants, the final stage is for the gametes to fuse, restoring the original number of chromosomes.
+In land plants and some algae, there is an alternation of generations such that meiosis in the diploid sporophyte generation produces haploid spores instead of gametes.
+When they germinate, these spores undergo repeated cell division by mitosis, developing into a multicellular haploid gametophyte generation, which then produces gametes directly (i.e. without further meiosis).

+In both animals and plants, the final stage is for the gametes to fuse to form a zygote in which the original number of chromosomes is restored.